skiadas/GraphTheoryCourse/syllabus.md

 ### Homework Assignments

-There will be regular written assignments, about once a week, in addition to numerous practice problems that you are expected to work on.
+There will be regular written assignments, in addition to numerous practice problems that you are expected to work on.
 Homework assignments will count for 25% of the final grade.

 ### Exams

-TODO

-There will be two midterms, tentatively scheduled for TODO and TODO, and a final during finals week. **You have to be here for the exams**.
+There will be two midterms, tentatively scheduled for 2/22 and 4/3, and a final during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.

 ### Getting Help